gdri/iex_pcap_parser/README.md

 ### Usage

-Following is a minimal example to extract all the quotes for all symbols of a given pcap file and output to csv.
+Following is a minimal example to ExtractToCsv all the quotes for all symbols of a given pcap file and output to csv.
 This is included in the source.

 ``` c++
 #include <fstream>